catiotocat/Universal-DHD-Remote-Access-Websocket/docs.md

 The server will send only JSON Formatted messages to the client.

-These messages can be split into 4 categories:
+These messages can be split into 3 categories:

 - KeepAlive Message
 - Stargate Slot Information
 - Permission Information
-- Stargate API Data

 ### KeepAlive Message Structure